Dormant512/itmo-parallel/README.md

 # itmo-parallel
-Parallel programming assignments in C++ for ITMO University.
+ITMO University assignments for the discipline "Parallel Programming".